 How will the survey work?

 Ipsos MORI will send an experienced, trained Study Administrator to administer the questionnaires.
 They will explain to pupils what the study is about, how to fill in the questionnaire, and ask for pupils’ consent to take part.
-Taking part will involve your child being asked to complete a 40-minute questionnaire in one single class period.
+Alternatively, if your child’s school has chosen to administer the survey themselves the session will be guided by a teacher.
+Taking part will involve your child being asked to complete a 40-minute questionnaire during one class period.

 What are the questions about?

 The questions in the study ask about pupil demographics, including ethnicity, as well as smoking, drinking and drug use behaviour, and attitudes towards these behaviours.
 The study is completely voluntary: pupils will be provided with information about the survey and given an opportunity to withdraw from taking part before they are asked to complete the questionnaire.

 No. Taking part is completely voluntary.
 Schools’ help is really valuable in making sure we understand the lives of all young people.
 The results of the survey are used by the NHS, charities and Government, so they can make the right decisions about how to help young people.